-Cryotherapy, or just Cryo, is a treatment that has been used in the medical field for a long time.
+Cryotherapy, or just Cryo, is a treatment used in the medical field for a long time.
 Modern cryo comes in the form of a Cryochamber, Cryosauna or localised jets of ice-cold air.

 Cryotherapy treatments can be performed independently or combined with other treatments like acupuncture and physical therapy.

 Cryo is marketed as an alternative treatment option that relieves pain and inflammation.

 Interestingly, you can use it externally or internally.
 So, if you want to learn more about Cryo, keep reading!